awslabs/mountpoint-s3/doc/LOGGING.md

 For more information about the CloudWatch agent, see the [CloudWatch Agent Installation Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) and [Using the CloudWatch agent to collect OpenTelemetry metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-OpenTelemetry-metrics.html).

+Note that publishing metrics to CloudWatch may incur additional AWS costs depending on the volume of metrics and your AWS account's billing tier.
+Publishing metrics is entirely optional, and you can still use Mountpoint without enabling this feature.

 To opt-in, use the `--log-metrics-otlp <ENDPOINT>` command-line argument and provide an endpoint as a parameter.
 To optionally specify a time interval for Mountpoint to collect and export metrics, use the `--log-metrics-otlp-interval <SECONDS>` command-line argument.
 Metrics will be collected by Mountpoint and exported to the endpoint every 5 seconds by default, or every specified seconds.

 #### Example Command